Dry needling can help provide relief to get the most out of your body.

 Is Dry Needling the same as acupuncture?

 No. The only similarity is the same type of needle used.
 Dry Needling is a medical treatment that relies on medical diagnosis and knowledge of anatomy and physiology.
-Traditional Acupuncture uses internal organs and meridian systems (pathways of internal energy within the body, known as qi).
+Traditional Acupuncture uses internal organs and meridian systems.

 Who is appropriate for Functional Dry Needling?